 Best Practices: Connecting with Adult Learners

-Acquiring new information as an adult is challenging for a number of reasons.
+Acquiring new information as an adult can be challenging for a number of reasons.
 To start, the adult brain is a lot less elastic than the brains of children and teens.
-This makes it more difficult for the adult brain to retain tons of new incoming information.
+This makes it more difficult for the adult brain to retain a lot of new information.

-Another challenge can be explained by the old saying, “You can’t teach an old dog new tricks.”
-Adult learners can really struggle to break out of their old habits that they’ve been maintaining for years, even when they are willing and open to changing their ways.
+Another challenge is expressed in the saying, “You can’t teach an old dog new tricks.”
+Adult learners can struggle to break out of old habits that they’ve had for many years, even when they are willing and open to changing their ways.

-We have some tips to help guide you on this journey.
-There are so many ways to connect with your adult learners in manageable, sustainable, and enjoyable ways.
+We have some tips to help you connect with adult learners in manageable, sustainable, and enjoyable ways.

 Know your audience

-Adult learners are typically more experienced and more knowledgeable than younger students.
-It’s important to take that into account when designing a lesson so that no time is wasted going over basic information that they most likely already understand.
+Adult learners are typically more experienced and knowledgeable than younger students.
+It’s important to take that into account when designing a presentation so that time is not wasted going over basic information they might already understand.

 Make it relevant

-In order for a lesson to have a positive, sustainable impact on adult learners, they need it to feel relevant.
-They must be able to take something away from the lesson that will improve their daily lives.
-By ensuring this understanding from the beginning, adult learners will be more motivated to engage in the lesson.
+In order for a presentation to have a positive, sustainable impact on adult learners, it must feel relevant to them.
+They should be able to take something away from the lesson that will impact their daily lives.
+By making the presentation’s relevance clear at the beginning, adult learners will be more motivated to engage.

-Adult learners are unlike most others because, more often than not, they are choosing to learn rather than being required to.
-Because of this, they need to know why each component of the lesson is important in the grand scheme of thing.
+Adult learners are unlike some younger audiences because more often than not, they are choosing to learn rather than being required to.
+Because of this, they need to know why each component of the presentation is important in the grand scheme of things.

 Cater to different learning styles

-By now, most adults understand what learning style they are best suited for.
-Incorporating a variety of activities, presentations, and lectures ensures that each learning style is covered, thus allowing more individuals to benefit from the lesson.
+By now, most adults understand their own particular learning styles.
+Incorporating a variety of activities into your presentation ensures that each learning style is addressed, and allows more individuals to benefit.

-Actively applying the newly acquired skills and knowledge during the learning process further cements the prominent points from the lesson.
-Adult learners are practical, and utilizing what they’ve learned while they are learning it goes a long way in retaining all that new information.
+Actively applying newly acquired skills and knowledge during the learning process further cements the prominent points from the presentation.
+Adult learners are practical, and utilizing what they’ve learned while they are learning it goes a long way in helping them retain new information.